We've partnered with BiblioLabs to bring your patrons a library of e-books that are available to any Illinois resident.

 Access to BiblioBoard

 BiblioBoard Library provides geolocation-based authentication through the IP address of the user's computer or GPS coordinates of their mobile device.
 Anyone who is physically in Illinois can access the collection without a login.
-A patron who creates an account while in Illinois will be able to access the collection outside the state by logging into their account.
+A patron who creates an optional account while in Illinois will be able to access the collection outside the state by logging into their account.

 Your patrons have access to the collections through: